legends2k/spirit-of-cpp/content.md

 # At a Restaurant

-For every item you order, _the waiter_
+For every item you order, say _the waiter_

 - goes to a register

+- checks availability

 - makes an entry